Skip to content

 Prerequisites and Basic Requirements

-• Domain: The server must be configured with a valid DNS entry under the hostkey.in domain.
+• Domain: The server must be accessible via the hostkey.in zone.

 FQDN of the Final Panel